September 20, 2020

 Arrived at the campsite amidst a smoke bank coming in from WA/OR.

 Built the station in about 20 minutes and started about halfway into the contest.

 Super quiet location that took a while to find.
 Most spots were below a hill along a river.
+This location was almost ridge-line.
 Once on the air, I felt pretty good considering half power or less at 40W.
 Almost everyone I called heard the signal.

 24' Greyline DX Vertical tied to a stump.
 3' of PVC pipe and ground support are not part of the active antenna.
 The lower dipole starts just above where the ladder line comes out (this exit and insulator is meant to be ground level by design but adding 3' to the height didn't hurt).
 24' of radiator above the feed point.

 Antenna System Order of parts: From the Antenna, the ladder line feedline transitions to a PL259 adapter that plugs into the LDG RT-100 remote tuner.
 Then, the RF Choke which is 7 ferrite slip-over-coax beads for adequate RF choking, then the 75' LMR-400 coax to the Suburban.

 Cockpit inside the suburban.
 Using standard power from the 12V AC/DC outlet in the truck I was able to get 40W out without tripping the Chevy circuit breaker.
 The heater was on low to keep the fan noise down and the fingers warm.
 40 and 80M were hopping full of CW signals from coast to coast.
 It felt like I was looking down on all of them from up here.
 Also, it seemed the stalls granite peaks around me were reflecting signal in my favor... it certainly felt I was indeed that loud compared to my home QTH below the hill.